Wabkur/alx-low_level_programming/0x0F-function_pointers/README.md

-function that searches for an integer
+function that prints a name